Brendan Rodgers has overseen 312 Premier League matches as a manager, most recently taking charge of Leicester City between 2019 and 2023.

 After keeping Swansea up in 2011/12 with stylish football and shocking top teams such as Arsenal, Rodgers replaced Kenny Dalglish as manager of Liverpool.

 A seventh place in 2012/13 was followed up by a close battle with Manchester City for the 2013/14 Premier League title.
 Liverpool would ultimately finish second, but Rodgers claimed the LMA Manager of the Year award.

 Liverpool ended the next campaign in sixth and Rodgers departed Anfield during the 2015/16 season with the club in 10th.

 Rodgers' next club was Celtic, whom he guided to two Scottish Premiership titles, two Scottish Cups and three Scottish League Cups.

-Rodgers has won three Premier League Manager of the Month awards.
+He has won three Premier League Manager of the Month awards during his career.